fisherra/fisher_ankney/_posts/journal/2024-12-31-highlights-from-2024.md

 ---
 layout: post
 title: "Highlights from 2024"
-top_tags: Year in Review
+top_tags: "Year in Review"
 exc: "Another good year in the books, I focused mostly on fly fishing for trout, the same most year’s past.
 This year I succeeded in establishing a rhythm of what water to fish and when.
-We also found some significant uccess with early season ducks."
+We also found some significant success with early season ducks."
 tags:
 ---

 Another great year in the books!
 This year I focused my efforts mostly on fly fishing for trout, the same many years previous.
 In 2024 I succeeded in establishing a good rhythm of what water to fish and when.

 Early in the year I joined a few friends on the lower Salmon River to chase steelhead for the first time.
-Over three separate day trips I caugth 4 steelhead, all between around 24 and 28 inches.
+Over three separate day trips I caught 4 steelhead, all between around 24 and 28 inches.
 Two of the fish were wild (which I found to be incredible) and two were hatcheries (which I found to be delicious).

 ![]({{ site.baseurl }}/images/2024_recap/steelhead.png)